ansible-collections/amazon.aws/docs/community.aws.elb_target_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>An Availability Zone or all.
+                        <div>An Availability Zone or <code>all</code>.
 This determines whether the target receives traffic from the load balancer nodes in the specified Availability Zone or from all enabled Availability Zones for the load balancer.
 This parameter is not supported if the target type of the target group is instance.</div>
                 </td>
             </tr>
             <tr>